leios/Fable.jl/docs/src/death.md

 That's easy enough if the compile time is less than a second, but 10 seconds is a little too long.
 26 seconds is completely unreasonable.

+At the end of the day, it will almost certainly be faster to compile old-school C with OpenCL than it will be to compile Julia.
+Also, even if the OpenCL JIT compiler is too slow, I can just compile my own SPIRV and pass that in directly.

 So...

 ## Let's talk Julia